Free shipping above 49 Euro

 The combination of higher DHEA levels and lower levels of cortisol in these subjects helped reduce fatigue and other stress-related symptoms they suffered from.

 More and more men and women use energy drinks, caffeine pills, and other energy products as physical tonics to maintain or increase the energy they need during the day.

 However, these stimulants are only a short-term source of energy.
 In the long term, however, they strain the adrenal glands, which produce hormones to bring the body into balance, which means that the hormones are used up over time.
 Eventually, they lead to adrenal fatigue, the cause of chronic fatigue.

 Ashwagandha provides safe, effective, natural energy, which provides the physical, emotional and mental power every day to cope with the daily effort.

 With its adaptogenic properties, Ashwagandha is ideal for increasing energy, as it provides long-lasting, sustainable energy and at the same time reduces the negative effects of stress on the organism.

-A randomized, double-blind, placebo-controlled human study was recently conducted that demonstrated that Ashwagandha has the ability to increase energy and improve overall health by addressing many symptoms that are side effects of stimulants.
+A randomised, double-blind, placebo-controlled human study was recently conducted that demonstrated that Ashwagandha can increase energy and improve overall health by addressing many symptoms that are side effects of stimulants.